jvoisin/snuffleupagus/doc/source/debian.rst

 	user@debian:~$ sudo apt install dpkg-dev devscripts
 	[...]

-	# the build directory is where the final package files will be
+	# the final package files will be in the directory "build"
 	user@debian:~$ mkdir build
 	user@debian:~$ cd build